-- Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
-Using a 2mm drill bit, enlarge the third hole out from the center of the arm to accommodate the aileron pushrod wire. - 7.
-Plug the aileron servo into the receiver, turn on the radio system and center the servo.
-Install the servo arm into the servo.
-The servo arm should be perpendicular to the servo and point toward the middle of the wing. - 8.
-Center the aileron and hold it in place using a couple of pieces of masking tape. - 9.
-With the aileron and aileron servo centered, carefully place a mark on the aileron pushrod wire where it crosses the hole in the servo arm. - Using pliers, carefully make a 90 degree bend down at the mark made.
+- Plug the aileron servo into the receiver and center the servo.
+Install the servo arm onto the servo.
+The servo arm should be perpendicular to the servo and point toward the middle of the wing. - 5.
+Center the aileron and hold it in place using a couple of pieces of masking tape. - With the aileron and aileron servo centered, carefully place a mark on the aileron pushrod wire where it crosses the hole in the servo arm. - 7.
+Using pliers, carefully make a 90 degree bend down at the mark made.
 Cut off the excess wire, leaving about 4mm beyond the bend.

-- 11. Insert the 90 degree bend down through the hole in the servo arm.
+- 8. Insert the 90 degree bend down through the hole in the servo arm.
 Install one nylon snap keeper over the wire to secure it to the arm.
-Install the servo arm retaining screw and remove the masking tape from the aileron. - 12.
+Install the servo arm retaining screw and remove the masking tape from the aileron. - 9.
 Repeat step # 4 # 11 to install the second aileron linkage.
-After both linkages are completed, connect both of the aileron servo leads using the Y harness you purchased separately.